johncalvinroberts/fido_north/README.md

 some leancloud backend functions n stuff for fido

-eventually use this to host the web version
+eventually use this also to serve up the web version